Islamophobic trope: "Grooming gangs" controversy in the United Kingdom

 Failures by British institutions in preventing, identifying and prosecuting the widespread cases of group-based child sexual abuse and exploitation that mostly occurred between the 1990s and 2010s, where many of perpetrators were of Pakistani British origin, have been described as a grooming gangs scandal.
 Both far-right and liberal commentators have promoted the trope of "Muslim grooming gangs" in the United Kingdom, selectively amplifying cases involving Muslim perpetrators of Pakistani descent while downplaying or ignoring similar crimes committed by non-Muslims.
 The "Muslim grooming gangs" narrative capitalizes on other Islamophobic stereotypes, such as alleged violence and traditional misogyny of the Muslims.

-Demographic tropes in India

-'Ghazwa-e-Hind' is a similar conspiracy theory which claims an alleged strategy by Indian Muslims to replace Hindus as the dominant religious demographic group in India by virtue of their fertility rates and polygamy, leading to overpopulation of Muslims in order to facilitate annexation of India by its hostile Muslim-majority neighbour.

-Greater Bangladesh is a similar conspiracy theory employed by Hindu nationalists in East and Northeast India, alleging a ploy by the Muslim majority Bangladesh to annex neighbouring non-Muslim majority Indian states by promoting illegal infiltration of Bengali Muslims into them, thereby changing the demographics in those areas, which in turn had led to anti-Bengali sentiment in Northeast India and ethnic conflicts (see Assam Movement and Nellie massacre).

 Love jihad conspiracy theory

 "Love jihad" is an Islamophobic Hindu nationalist conspiracy theory in India promoted by far-right Hindutva activists, alleging Muslim men feign love for Hindu women in order to make them convert to Islam and produce Muslim offspring, thereby skewing the demographics in favour of Islam.

 Occasionally the genders are reversed and Muslim women are accused of seducing Hindu men to convert to Islam, citing the historical examples of Kalapahad and Tansen.
 Using this as a reason, many state governments in India ruled by the Bharatiya Janata Party has introduced laws banning interfaith marriage.

-This sort of allegations have also been levelled against Muslims in Israel.
-In December 2010, a open letter issued by Lehava directed Jewish women not to marry Muslim men for the same reasons.